 - Secular observance of legal holidays and holidays with religious origins that have become secular is permitted.

-- Religious holidays, including the beliefs and practices associated with them, may be objectively studied in the curriculum.
-Such study should reflect a diversity of holidays representative of major world religious and show no preference for any religion.
+- Religious holidays, including the beliefs and practices associated with them, maybe objectively studied in the curriculum.
+Such study should reflect a diversity of holidays representative of major world religions and show no preference for any religion.
 The religious significance of holidays and information presented about them should be accurate.

 - Any school-sponsored field trip during the school day for the purpose of attending a holiday celebration must be an extension of, or directly related to, the adopted curriculum.